enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project.md

 ---
 ## Content

-The aggregation pipeline `$project` stage is used to define which fields of the document/s will go into the next aggregation stage.
+The aggregation pipeline, the `$project` stage is used to define which fields of the document/s will go into the next aggregation stage.
 These fields can be already existing fields or completely new ones.

 This stage can be used for:
 - inclusion or exclusion of a field or fields